2 years to reach maturity

-A herbaceous biennial, or short lived perennial which produces tall spires of bell-shaped flowers.
+Digitalis purpurea is a herbaceous biennial, or short-lived perennial which produces tall spires of bell-shaped flowers.
 It is a very attractive plant to insects, particularly bees.
-It provides wonderful height and colour in most garden situations, and also grows happily in wild woodland, thanks to its willingness to grow in shade or sun alike.
+This species is part of the Plantaginaceae family.
+It provides wonderful height and colour in most garden situations and also grows happily in wild woodland, thanks to its willingness to grow in shade or sun alike.

 Flower spikes can be cut just as the 1st flowers start to open, soak the stem in cold water overnight having cut diagonally across the stem.
 Harvest seeds from seed head after flowering (will also self-seed).